Blockstream/docs/liquid/developer-guide/confidential-transactions.rst

 .. code-block:: bash

+        Bob:~$ liquid-cli generatetoaddress 1 $(liquid-cli getnewaddress)
 	Alice:~$ liquid-cli getrawmempool
 	Bob:~$ liquid-cli getrawmempool
 	Alice:~$ liquid-cli getblockcount
 	Bob:~$ liquid-cli getblockcount

-Note that although Bob sent an amount of 1 L-BTC to himself the net effect is that he now has slightly less than he did before, this is because some of the transaction amount was spent on fees.
+Note that although Bob sent an amount of 1 L-BTC to himself the net effect is that he now has slightly less than he did before, this is because some of the transaction amount was spent on fees that have yet to mature and be seen as spendable.

 The above shows that the client's blockchains and mempools are in sync.
 If they are not, wait a few seconds and try the calls above again as it may take a moment for the nodes to synchronize.
 They display the same results because they are connected nodes on the same Liquid network and broadcast transactions and blocks between each other in very much the same was as Bitcoin nodes do.